Boubou or Bazin: What's the Difference and Which Should You Choose?

 The bazin, by its very nature, is a more formal choice.
 You wear it for occasions where you absolutely want to be noticed: prestigious weddings, galas, official receptions, important photos.
 Our Wedding & Ceremony collection includes glazed bazin pieces that embody this visual power.

-Embroidered bazin is usually accompanied by matching accessories: a matching headscarf (included with every Banem Set), imposing gold or silver jewelry, and often a sophisticated turban or gele.
+The embroidered bazin is usually accompanied by matching accessories: a matching scarf (included with each Banem Set), imposing gold or silver jewelry, and often a sophisticated turban or gele.

 Visual Differences: Impact and Presence